 The nasal septum is the piece of cartilage and bone that separates the two sides of the nasal cavity.
-The turbinates are little bones that project from the sides of the nasal cavity and are covered with a mucosa to warm and moisturize the airflow through the nose.
-At times the nasal septum may be deviated, thus causing nasal obstruction, nasal pain, recurrent sinusitis and/or recurrent nose bleeds.
+The turbinates are little bones that project from the sides of the nasal cavity and are covered with mucosa to warm and moisturize the airflow through the nose.
+At times the nasal septum may deviate, thus causing nasal obstruction, nasal pain, recurrent sinusitis, and/or recurrent nose bleeds.
 In addition, the turbinates may be enlarged, thus further contributing to nasal congestion.

 A deviated nasal septum may be the result of trauma to the nose or may occur from birth.
 It is not necessary to fracture the bridge of the nose to cause severe deviation of the septum.
 Often minor trauma to the nose can result in a fracture of the nasal septum.
 The septum may be deflected to one side or twisted with obstruction of both sides.
 In addition, a spur of bone may project into the nasal cavity or into a sinus opening.
 Enlargement of the turbinates is an anatomic variation with no particular cause.
 Frequently, the turbinates will be enlarged on the side opposite of the septal deviation.

 In many cases, a deviated nasal septum or turbinate enlargement causes no problems and needs no treatment.
 If symptoms are present, a trial of nasal steroids and/or decongestants is usually given.
 If, however, nasal obstruction, pain, recurrent sinusitis or recurrent nose bleeds persist, then the septum can be repaired through an outpatient procedure called septoplasty.
 If the nasal turbinates are enlarged, they can be reduced with an outpatient procedure called turbinoplasty.
 These two procedures are frequently performed together.